Slavery in Ethiopia: Nature and characteristics

 Slavery, as practiced within Ethiopia, differed depending on the class of slaves in question.
 The "Tiqur " (literally "black," with the connotation of 'dark-skinned') Shanqalla slaves in general sold for cheap.
-They were also mainly assigned hard work in the house and field.
+Some were assigned work in the house or field, while others were made soldiers.

-On the other hand, the "Qay " (literally "red," with the connotation of 'light-skinned') Oromo and Sidama slaves had a much higher value and were carefully sorted according to occupation and age: Very young children up to the age of ten were referred to as Mamul.
+On the other hand, the "Qay " (literally "light," with the connotation of 'light-skinned') Oromo and Sidama slaves had a much higher value and were carefully sorted according to occupation and age: Very young children up to the age of ten were referred to as Mamul.
 Their price was slightly lower than that of ten- to sixteen-year-old boys.
 Known as Gurbe, the latter young males were destined for training as personal servants.
+Oromos in particular were sought after in Arabia and many ended up there.
 Men in their twenties were called Kadama.
 Since they were deemed beyond the age of training, they sold for a slightly lower price than the Gurbe.
 A male's value thus decreased with age.
 The most esteemed and desired females were girls in their teens, who were called Wosif.
 The most attractive among them were destined to become wives and concubines.
 Older women were appraised in accordance with their ability to perform household chores as well as their strength.

-Efforts at abolition
+Abolition

 Initial efforts to abolish slavery in Ethiopia go as far back as the early 1850s, when Emperor Tewodros II outlawed the slave trade in his domain, albeit without much effect.
 Only the presence of the British in the Red Sea resulted in any real pressure on the trade.
-Both Emperor Tewodros II and Emperor Yohannes IV also outlawed slavery but since all tribes were not against slavery and the fact that the country was surrounded on all sides by slave raiders and traders, it was not possible to entirely suppress this practice even by the 20th century.
+Both Emperor Tewodros II and Emperor Yohannes IV also outlawed slavery but since all tribes were not against slavery and the fact that the country was surrounded on all sides by slave raiders and traders, it was difficult to entirely suppress this practice even by the 20th century.
 By the mid-1890s, Menelik was actively suppressing the trade, destroying notorious slave market towns and punishing slavers with amputation.
 According to Chris Prouty, Menelik prohibited slavery while it was beyond his capacity to change the mind of his people regarding this age-old practice, that was widely prevalent throughout the country.

 To gain international recognition for his nation, Haile Selassie formally applied to join the League of Nations in 1919.
 Ethiopia's admission was initially rejected due to concerns about slavery, the slave and arms trade in the country.
-Italy and Great Britain led the nations opposing Ethiopia's admission to the League of Nations, citing slavery in Ethiopia as a primary reason for their opposition.
+Italy and the United Kingdom led the nations opposing Ethiopia's admission to the League of Nations, citing slavery in Ethiopia as a primary reason for their opposition.
 Ethiopia was eventually admitted in 1923, after signing the Convention of St. Germain, in which they agreed to make efforts to suppress slavery.
 The League of Nations later appointed the Temporary Slavery Commission in 1924 to inquire into slavery around the world.
 Despite the apparent measures to the contrary, slavery continued to be legal in Ethiopia even with its signing of the Slavery Convention of 1926.